Australia to create its own space agency for economic boost

 Share via Email

-CANBERRA, Australia — Australia has announced it will create its own space agency to increase its share of the $330 billion space economy.
+CANBERRA, Australia — Australia announced on Monday it would create its own space agency to increase its share of the $330 billion space economy.

-Prime Minister Malcolm Turnbull said on Monday the agency would be part of Australia's development of an innovation and science economy.
+Prime Minister Malcolm Turnbull said the agency would be part of Australia's development of an innovation and science economy.
 But the government has provided few specifics.

-Acting Minister for Industry, Innovation and Science Michaelia Cash says the agency's charter would be developed by the end of March.
+Acting Minister for Industry, Innovation and Science Michaelia Cash said the agency's charter would be developed by the end of March.

+"The global space industry is growing rapidly and it's crucial that Australia is part of this growth," Cash said in a statement.

+"A national space agency will ensure we have a strategic long-term plan that supports the development and application of space technologies and grows our domestic space industry," she added.

-The opposition Labor Party says such an agency is needed to increase Australia's share of a global space economy from less than 1
+The opposition Labor Party said such an agency was needed to increase Australia's share of a global space economy from less than 1

+Australia in 1967 became one of the first countries to launch a satellite and images of astronaut Neil Armstrong's first steps on the moon were transmitted by NASA's Honeysuckle Creek tracking station in Australia.

+But successive governments have baulked at establishing a space agency because of cost.
+The government has yet to announce how much it will invest in the new agency.